 Dynamic, consistent and relentless advocacy on the part of CURB has made possible the fulfillment of our founders’ mission: for the first time in its history, California has pledged to close two state-owned prisons over the course of the next three years.
-CURB has produced a Prison Closure Memo and detailed budget analysis to help guide this process and will release a detailed Prison Closure Report in the Fall, a roadmap for system actors providing recommendations for which facilities to close; an analysis of cost-savings to be captured and reinvested in adjacent communities; and data-driven information about the roles both racism and extreme sentencing continue to play in both prison expansion and overcrowding.
-As community advocates representing the people most impacted by incarceration, CURB will demand a seat at the table during both the survey and implementation processes of Prison Closure.
+CURB has produced a Prison Closure Memo and detailed budget analysis to help guide this process and released a detailed Prison Closure Report in the spring, a roadmap for system actors providing recommendations for which facilities to close; an analysis of cost-savings to be captured and reinvested in adjacent communities; and data-driven information about the roles both racism and extreme sentencing continue to play in both prison expansion and overcrowding.
+As community advocates representing the people most impacted by incarceration, CURB is demanding a seat at the table during the implementation processes of Prison Closure.

 A Budget to Save Lives (written with partner coalitions in CA)